linhdan2109/Portfolio_Projects/Loan Analytics/Data Analysis process.md

 | 36   | 29049                 | 73.23                      |
 | 60   | 10618                 | 26.77                      |

+72% of the observations in the dataset have 36-month loans and 27% have 60-month loans.

 **4. Number of loans by interest rate**
 ```sql